nrealus/ai-planning-research-repo/README.md

 # nrealus' AI Planning Research Repository

 A long-term personal research project in AI planning and acting, which began in spring of 2020 (with a somewhat of a break in 2021-2022).

-This file is **WORK IN PROGRESS**, so there **will** be blanks, unclear wording, and other imperfections below.
+Documentation (**WIP**) is available [here](https://nrealus.github.io/ai-planning-research-repo/).

+The following is **WIP** and is subject to change.
+Blanks, unclear wording and other imperfections are to be expected.

 # Introduction

-The main aim of this long-term project is to build a system/architecture/framework for **integrated planning and acting** (aka integrated planning, execution, and monitoring) with a particular focus on the aspects of **time** and **uncertainty**.
+The main aim of this long-term project is to build a system / architecture / framework for **integrated planning and acting** (aka integrated planning, execution, and monitoring) with a particular focus on the aspects of **time** and **uncertainty**.
 In the last few years, a lot of progress has been made on the integration of planning, execution, and monitoring.
-Also, the notions of time and uncertainty have been studied for a long time in planning, but only individually or in limited combination.
-Thus there's an **extremely exciting gap to fill** in combining advances on planning, acting (execution, monitoring...), time, and uncertainty.
-We believe that filling this gap will allow AI systems to tackle a very wide range of real-world problems in a general, comprehensive fashion.
+The notions of time and uncertainty have also been studied for a long time in planning, but often only individually or in limited combination.
+Thus there's an **extremely exciting gap to fill** in combining advances on (online) planning, (online) acting, time, and uncertainty.
+We believe that filling this gap is very important to take AI systems to the next level, allowing them to tackle a very wide range of real-world problems in a general, comprehensive fashion.

-In no particular order, here is a list of (possibly overlapping) general (high-level) features / deliberation capabilities that we would like to see combined (in theory, as it may be too ambitious in practice...):
+In no particular order, here is a list of **possibly overlapping**, general, high level deliberation capabilities / features that we would like to see combined (in theory, as it may be too ambitious in practice...):
 - **A**: Hierarchical (aka refinement) and generative planning
 - **B**: Temporal planning
 - **C**: Numeric planning (resources support)